ilcardella/TradingMate/README.md

 ### Documentation

-The Sphinx documentation contains further details about each TradingMate module with source code documentation of each component.
+The Sphinx documentation contains further details about each TradingMate module.
 Read the documentation at:

 https://tradingmate.readthedocs.io

-You can build it locally from the "workspace" root folder:
+You can build it locally from the repo root folder:
 ```
 pipenv run sphinx-build -nWT -b html doc doc/_build/html
 ```